 For many of us, our careers and financial situations look much different than our parents’ did in their twenties and thirties.
 They certainly are different from their situations now.

-Because our situations are so different, here are five reasons you shouldn’t file taxes like your parents.
+Because our situations are so different, here are five reasons you shouldn’t file taxes the way your parents do.

 Side hustle income

 The rise of the gig economy has made it simple for just about anyone with a reliable internet connection to start earning some extra dough.
 This side hustle income, as it’s commonly called, helps catapult you toward your financial goals – especially at a time in your life when it can feel like you’re barely keeping up with the bills.

 The only glitch in this type of income is that taxes are rarely taken out up-front.
 That means you need to either pay quarterly estimated taxes or pay up when you file your tax return.

 In many instances, our parents have one job and one tax return to file.
 But, if you generate extra income from a side gig, you have to track down 1099s from each of the clients you worked for.
 Accounting for all the additional money you earned is critical when filing your tax return.

 Often times the most difficult part of filing your taxes is keeping a record of who hired and paid you all year.
 Fortunately, TaxAct makes it simple for you to handle multiple income streams with their Premium Edition software for those freelancers, contractors and the self-employed.